Byskov-Soft/fifo-calc-rates/README.md

 When the exchange and taxable currency is the same.

-If, for example, transactions and the taxable currency are both in USD, `fifo-calc-converter` supports using a fixed conversion rate of `1`.
+If, for example, transactions and the taxable currency are both in USD, `fifo-calc-converter` supports using a fixed conversion rate of `1` (no conversion is done).

 ## Installation